fygar256/information_and_computer_sciences_treatise/README.md

 completion for classical computing and solution of incompleteness theorem: General Code Converter and solution of incompleteness theorem.

 truerand: true random number generator and the consideration perfect random number and true random number and library of TRNG.

+exsistence_of_information: simulation and a paper of exsistence of information.